-As a wee little one, I drank in folktales in all colors, reading the olive book of fairy tales, the crimson book, the lilac book.
+As a child, I drank in folktales in all colors, from the olive book of fairy tales to the crimson and lilac books.

-And based on these insights, I tried rustling through the coats in our large wooden wardrobe into Narnia, or sweeping under the rug to find a virtuous girl’s gold.
+And then, I tried rustling through the coats in our large wooden wardrobe to find Narnia, or sweeping under the rug to find a virtuous girl’s golden coins.

-One thing I’m often asked for as an anthropology librarian is for help in finding folk stories.
-In one recent case, a researcher wanted all the medieval stories about pear trees and fertility…
+As an anthropology librarian, I often get asked for help in finding folk stories, as with a researcher who wanted all the medieval stories about pear trees and fertility.

 Luckily, we have folklore indexes.
-From about 1860 to 1960, folklorists collected stories from around the world, transcribing their recordings and then analyzing them for meanings and connections.
+In the late 1800s and early 1900s, folklorists collected stories from around the world and analyzed them for hidden meanings and connections.

-But some people went even further.
-In 1910, Finnish folklorist Antti Aarne published his own system for classifying folktales, which Stith Thompson translated into English a few decades later.
-You can find a simple version of Thompson’s index at Ruthenia.ru, listing types of folktales such as:
+But some folks went further.
+In 1910, a Finnish folklorist Antti Aarne shared how he organized folktales by type, a system which Stith Thompson translated into English a few decades later.
+You can find a simple version at Ruthenia.ru, listing types of folktales such as:

 B11.6.3.
 Dragon feeds on treasure.